dannykadoshi/FemmeFlow-Tracker/README.md

 ### RESPONSIVE DESIGN

 - The application's design is responsive, catering to various screen sizes.
 On smaller screens, such as mobile devices, the background image adapts to cover the entire screen while maintaining the logo's visibility and legibility.
 This responsive approach ensures that users have a consistent and enjoyable experience across different devices.

+By adopting this UX design approach, the FemmeFlow Tracker App is tailored to empower users with valuable insights and tools for managing their menstrual health.
+The design focuses on user engagement, ease of use, and the presentation of accurate and relevant information to enhance users' overall well-being and reproductive health.